Nordix/metal3-clusterapi-docs/airship/AIR-148_pause-containers-selection.md

 .
 .
 ```

-Also relevant is the following
+After kubeadm init runs, the values is set in the following file.
 ```
 root@kind-control-plane:~# cat /var/lib/kubelet/kubeadm-flags.env